josemarsilva/k8s-docker-iac-labs/src/terraform-aws-iam-user-keypair/readme.txt

 				* On `AWS Console` click _combo-box_ para definir a região e escolha `US East(N.Virginia) us-east-1`

-			2. Create AWS IAM user for laboratory
+			2. Create AWS IAM user for Terraform

 				2.1.
 Create a new key-pair for on AWS :: IAM